pmean/build-website/text/06/RefusalReasons.md

-views this as an incentive might be someone who was wondering \"Hmm, my wife and I have been trying to have children for the past six months and it just isn\'t working.\" If those are the sorts of people who volunteer in greater numbers in the control group,  you will end up with a very bad bias in your research.
+views this as an incentive might be someone who was wondering \"Hmm, my wife and I have been trying to have children for the past six months and it just isn\'t working.\" If those are the sorts of people who volunteer in greater numbers in the control group,<U+FFFD> you will end up with a very bad bias in your research.
 Not all of the couples who have been trying for six months will have problems, of course, but enough might to seriously skew the control group.